FusionAuth/fusionauth-site/astro/src/content/articles/authentication/types-of-kubernetes-auth.md

 ---
-title: Types of Kubernetes Auth
+title: Types Of Kubernetes Auth
 description: What are the three levels of Kubernetes authentication?
 author: Dan Moore
 section: Authentication